snakajim/odroidhc4-install/README.md

     ForwardX11 yes
 ```

-I prepare some of install script under /scripts.
-You can choose which script you would like to run.
+Now you are ready to connect from remote.
+Just choose "Remote SSH: Connect Host..." in VS Code Pull Down Window and select "hc4armkk" from the list.
+There are several articles in web about Remote SSH in VS Code, so please refer them as well.
+I prepare some install scripts under /scripts.
+You can choose some of them, or refer them to make your own.
 ```
 user0@hc4armkk: cd ~/tmp && git clone https://github.com/snakajim/odroidhc4-install && cd ~/tmp/odroidhc4-install/scripts
 user0@hc4armkk: ls *.sh
 install_acl.sh  install_basic.sh  install_compiler.sh  install_llvm.sh
 ```

 ### a.
 Install Arm Compute Library on aarch64 linux
 There is build issue with default compiler gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0.
 You need to change gcc-7 or clang-11.01.
 To utilzie v8.2A NEON feature, plese do not forget to set "arch=arm64-v8.2-a" and "neon=1" in scons args.
 ```
 user0@hc4armkk: cd odroidhc4-install/scripts && source ./install_acl.sh
 ```

 Using clang may generate warning in compilation, ie -Wno-deprecated-copy.
 To avoid build error due to warning, please set "Werror=0" in scons args or -Wno-deprecated-copy in ComputeLibrary/SConstruct manually.

 ### b.
 Install clang-11.01 on aarch64 linux